nametsy/SmilesGEN/README.md

 We propose SmilesGEN, a model that can generate drugs based on gene expression profiles.
 You can use this model to generate drug like molecules using the required expression profile.
-The following is a detailed introduction to the model.
+The following is a detailed introduction to the model:

 ## Environment Installation